arangodb/docs/3.6/deployment-kubernetes-scaling.md

 ---
 layout: default
-description: The ArangoDB Kubernetes Operator supports up and down scaling of the number of DB-Servers & coordinators
+description: The ArangoDB Kubernetes Operator supports up and down scaling of the number of DB-Servers & Coordinators
 ---
 # Scaling

-The ArangoDB Kubernetes Operator supports up and down scaling of the number of DB-Servers & coordinators.
+The ArangoDB Kubernetes Operator supports up and down scaling of the number of DB-Servers & Coordinators.

 Currently it is not possible to change the number of agents of a cluster.